brackenbirch/daily-market-reports/reports/market-report-2025-07-24.md

 🟢 IWM: $226.68 (+1.5273%)

 💱 CURRENCY MARKETS
-EURUSD: 1.1788
+EURUSD: 1.1776
-GBPUSD: 1.3559
+GBPUSD: 1.3543
-USDJPY: 146.4120
+USDJPY: 146.6410

 📰 TOP HEADLINES
-1. Can a single retiree with average Social Security income and minimal savings live comfortably abroad?
+1. Commerce Sec.
+Lutnick says TikTok will go dark if China won't agree to U.S. control of the social media app
-2. The most surprising benefits of a 4-day workweek, from a researcher who's studied thousands of cases: 'We never expected' it
+2. Google just gave a big boost to its AI spending.
+Why Meta and Amazon could follow.
-3. A new bill could make it easier to build a tiny home in your backyard—here's what to know
+3. Can a single retiree with average Social Security income and minimal savings live comfortably abroad?
-4. Jobless claims drop for sixth straight week, as labor market is showing no signs of stress
+4. The most surprising benefits of a 4-day workweek, from a researcher who's studied thousands of cases: 'We never expected' it
-5. Why Tesla analysts are mostly upbeat about earnings, but investors aren’t happy
+5. A new bill could make it easier to build a tiny home in your backyard—here's what to know

 ⚡ This is an automated report generated via GitHub Actions